JB1905/react-figma-ui/README.md

 ### Radio button

-To create an radio button, use the following markup.
+To create an radio button, use the following component.
 Remember each group of radio buttons must share the same name so that they are related to one another.
 Each button should have a unique id so that its label is associated with it and remains part of the clickable hit area.

 ```jsx
 import { Radio } from 'react-figma-ui';